 Cleaning your Solid Wood Furniture

 Satin Lacquer Finish Care - For the best cleaning results, one should use a damp cloth and mild soap if needed.
 Do not move damp cloth in circles or against the grain – this may cause scratching on the surface.
 Never use silicone or wax-based products to ‘polish’ the furniture.
 This will cause a cloudy buildup and damage the satin lacquer finish.

 Rubio Monocoat Finish Care - For the best cleaning results, use one of Rubio Monocoat's specially designed cleaning products.
 These options are designed to effectively clean without damaging the natural, matte finish and can also be used to Refresh the surface without fully refinishing.
-These products and additional information are available on Rubio Monocoat's website.
+These products and additional care information are available on Rubio Monocoat's website.

 Ideal Environment for Solid Wood Furniture